 - Increasing concussive forces throughout the horse’s body

-Today Santo still goes barefoot most of the time, but when weekly or bi-weekly trims are not enough to keep him comfortable and moving well, I use back-to-back applications of Easyboot Love Childs or modified Glue-On Easyboots at three-week intervals.
+Today Santo still goes barefoot most of the time, but when weekly or bi-weekly trims are not enough to keep him comfortable and moving well, I use back-to-back applications of Easyboot Love Childs or modified Easyboot Glue-On at three-week intervals.
 Frequent, proper barefoot trimming has regenerated Santo’s feet enough to give him a second chance.

 Helping horses reach old age comfortably can be challenging, especially when they have conformation flaws and have been diagnosed with severe navicular, Cushing’s, and laminitis.
 Santo is living proof that horses don’t have to fall apart as they get older, though, and there can be a better future for them.
 If modern hoof care can be used to continually build the feet, then the same is true for the rest of the horse.